spatialmodel/inmap/inmap/doc/inmap_preproc.md

               model we are going to be reading data from.
 Valid options are "GEOS-Chem" and "WRF-Chem". (default "WRF-Chem") --Preproc.CtmGridDx float
-              Preproc.CtmGridDx is the grid cell length in x direction [m] (default NaN) --Preproc.CtmGridDy float
+              Preproc.CtmGridDx is the grid cell length in x direction [m] (default 1000) --Preproc.CtmGridDy float
-              Preproc.CtmGridDy is the grid cell length in y direction [m] (default NaN) --Preproc.CtmGridXo float
+              Preproc.CtmGridDy is the grid cell length in y direction [m] (default 1000) --Preproc.CtmGridXo float
-              Preproc.CtmGridXo is the lower left of Chemical Transport Model (CTM) grid, x (default NaN) --Preproc.CtmGridYo float
+              Preproc.CtmGridXo is the lower left of Chemical Transport Model (CTM) grid, x --Preproc.CtmGridYo float
-              Preproc.CtmGridYo is the lower left of grid, y (default NaN) --Preproc.EndDate string
+              Preproc.CtmGridYo is the lower left of grid, y --Preproc.EndDate string
               Preproc.EndDate is the date of the end of the simulation.
               Format = "YYYYMMDD". (default "No Default")
+      --Preproc.GEOSChem.Dash
+              Preproc.GEOSChem.Dash indicates whether GEOS-Chem chemical variable
+              names should be assumed to be in the form 'IJ-AVG-S__xxx' vs. the form 'IJ_AVG_S_xxx'.
       --Preproc.GEOSChem.GEOSA1 string
               Preproc.GEOSChem.GEOSA1 is the location of the GEOS 1-hour time average files.
               [DATE] should be used as a wild card for the simulation date. (default "${GOPATH}/src/github.com/spatialmodel/inmap/inmap/testdata/preproc/GEOSFP.[DATE].A1.2x25.nc")